tendaimaswaya/SimpleEventSample/README.md

 # SimpleEventSample

-Trigger an event in one Window from another.
+A simple example of how to trigger an event in one Window from another window.